cjstoneking/wine_quality/README.md

 ### Classification results

 First of all, I wanted to determine how much better the single ensemble models are than the baseline model.
-To do so, I generated an ensemble consisting of just a single model and compare its performance with the baseline model.
+To do so, I generated an ensemble consisting of just a single model and compared its performance with the baseline model.
 I measured performance with 5-fold crossvalidation at the outer level and repeated the whole process 10 times, so a total of 50 different single model / baseline model pairs were generated and evaluated.
-I took means over their results.
+As an error metric, I used mean absolute deviation of the predicted quality values from the true values.
+I took means over the results from different models within both groups:

       [1] "mean error of baseline model   =  0.570006915271802"
       [1] "mean error of ensemble         =  0.561367379094108"